ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_icetea.md

 You can run automated tests through Mbed CLI with the `--icetea` option.
 You can find more information about this in the [Mbed CLI test documentation](/docs/tools/offline/cli-test-debug.md).

-The testing process requires tests to be built and that a test specification JSON file exist that describes these available tests.
+The testing process requires that tests be built and that a test specification JSON file that describes these available tests exists.
 See the [test specification format](https://github.com/ARMmbed/greentea#test-specification-json-formatted-input).

 The test specification JSON is similar for the Greentea and Icetea tests.